syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-  * 1 - Perform a search starting at the first item.
-This is the default.
+  * 1 - Search from the first item (default).

-  * -1 - Perform a reverse search starting at the last item.
+  * -1 - Search from the last item.

-  * 2 - Perform a binary search that relies on lookup_array being sorted in ascending order.
-If not sorted, invalid results will be returned.
+  * 2 -  Binary search in ascending order (requires sorted data).

-  * -2 - Perform a binary search that relies on lookup_array being sorted in descending order.
-If not sorted, invalid results will be returned.
+  * -2 - Binary search in descending order (requires sorted data).